Landes / Gironde / France

 The resort has 14km of superb beaches and sandbanks shaped by the Atlantic, so there are few days when you can’t surf.
 However, the currents are strong, so if you are just starting out, it’s a good idea to get some lessons to familiarise yourself with the area.

 There are dozens of surf schools and rental shops in the resort, although its popularity means it can sometimes get busy in the height of the season and at weekends.
-Try California Surf School, Magic Surf School and Tengo Frio.
+Try Chill & Surf, Magic Surf School and Tengo Frio.

 Lacanau is a great choice for golfers, with several 9- and 18-hole courses within easy reach of your OVO Network property.
 One of the most popular is the premier 18-hole Garden Golf course, designed by John Harris in 1980.
 Built on sand in the heart of pine forests between the lake and the ocean, it offers a diversity that will appeal to everyone from beginners to the more seasoned players.
 For a change try Golf de la Méjanne (nine holes).